Early history of American football: Amos Alonzo Stagg

 Amos Alonzo Stagg played under Walter Camp as an end and divinity student at Yale University and coached the University of Chicago to prominence.
-Stagg is arguably the sport's greatest innovator.
-Among a long list, his most famous and lasting inventions include trick plays such as the end-around and the Statue of Liberty, maneuvers such as shifts and motion, equipment such as hip pads, and the first book on football with diagrams.
+Some consider Stagg to be the sport's greatest innovator due to inventions of his.
+Some examples include trick plays such as the end-around and the Statue of Liberty, maneuvers such as shifts and motion, equipment such as hip pads, and the first book on football with diagrams.
 Stagg coached football until the age of 96 and later died at the age of 102 in 1965.
-A famous story of Stagg from his older days tells how he would keep his front lawn in immaculate shape, so that the kids living in his neighborhood would have a good surface to play football on.
+A story of Stagg from his older days tells how he would keep his front lawn in immaculate shape, so that the children living in his neighborhood would have a good surface to play football on.